NLNOG/bgpfilterguide/guides/graceful_shutdown.md

 * Bahnhof / AS 8473
 * DGC Systems / AS 21195
 * ComHem / AS 39651
-* Digital Telecommunication Services S.r.l. / AS49605
+* Digital Telecommunication Services S.r.l. / AS 49605
 * Job Snijders / AS 15562
 * Thomas King / AS 31451
-* KPN Eurorings (International) / AS286
+* KPN Eurorings (International) / AS 286
-* The Wikimedia Foundation / AS14907
+* The Wikimedia Foundation / AS 14907
-* DigitalOcean / AS14061
+* DigitalOcean / AS 14061
-* Atom86 / AS8455
+* Atom86 / AS 8455
-* Sky Italia / AS210278
+* Sky Italia / AS 210278
-* Fiber Telecom S.p.A. / AS41327
+* Fiber Telecom S.p.A. / AS 41327